Grab your slippers, and join me in the kitchen for a pajama party featuring this scrumptious lemon Blueberry French Toast Casserole.

 - 2 cups unsweetened vanilla almond milk or milk of choice

 - zest of 1 large lemon about 1 tablespoon

 - 1 tablespoon pure vanilla extract

 - 1/8 teaspoon kosher salt

-- For serving: Powdered sugar, maple syrup, vegan or regular butter
+- For serving: powdered sugar, maple syrup, butter

 - Coat a 9×13-inch casserole dish with nonstick spray.
 Arrange the bread cubes (see notes if the cubes are still very soft or fresh) in an even layer in the pan, then sprinkle the blueberries over the top.
 Set aside.

-- In a large mixing bowl, whisk together the eggs, egg whites, almondmilk, maple syrup, lemon zest, lemon juice, vanilla, cinnamon, and salt.
+- In a large mixing bowl, whisk together the eggs, almond milk, maple syrup, lemon zest, lemon juice, vanilla, cinnamon, and salt.
 Pour over the bread.
 Cover the pan tightly with plastic wrap and place in the refrigerator overnight.
 (If overnight is not possible, I recommend a minimum of 2 hours).